El Salvador bus drivers back at work with additional security

-SAN SALVADOR (Reuters) - El Salvador’s bus drivers ended a four-day work stoppage on Friday, resuming their routes with security beefed up following deadly gang violence that forced them off the roads.
+SAN SALVADOR, July 31 (Reuters) - El Salvador’s bus drivers ended a four-day work stoppage on Friday, resuming their routes with security beefed up following deadly gang violence that forced them off the roads.

 Bus transport in the violent Central American country ground to a halt on Monday after gang threats and shootings that killed nine people, nearly all of them bus drivers.